-As a mathematical framework for navigating uncertain systems, MDP models the way of a decision maker's choosing actions so that the system can perform optimally with regard to some predefined criterion.
+As a mathematical framework for planning or navigating uncertain systems, MDP models the way of a decision maker's choosing actions so that the system can perform optimally with regard to some predefined criterion.
 The key components of an MDP include decision epochs, state space, action sets, transition probabilities, rewards, decision policy and optimality criterion.
 Regarding this, now we show the mapping between these components and the elements in our problem one by one.
+The correspondence is also summarized in Table II.